There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) explain to both legal and non-legal audiences the primary areas of law that interact with and apply to technology.; (2) describe the technology policy landscape in key jurisdictions locally and internationally; (3) evaluate the affordances, dependencies, and deficiencies of digital technologies; (4) critically analyse the law and governance landscape pertaining to digital technologies; (5) assess different legal and non-legal responses to technological change; (6) develop informed analysis on current law and governance debates around digital technologies; and (7) develop convincing arguments for law and governance reform.
+Students are able to (1) explain to both legal and non-legal audiences the primary areas of law that interact with and apply to technology, both nationally and internationally; (2) describe the technology policy landscape in key jurisdictions locally, nationally, and internationally; (3) evaluate the affordances, dependencies, and deficiencies of digital technologies; (4) critically analyse and compare the law and governance landscape pertaining to digital technologies within different local, national, and global contexts; (5) assess different legal and non-legal responses to technological change; (6) develop informed analysis on current law and governance debates around digital technologies; and (7) develop convincing arguments for law and governance reform, both nationally and internationally.

 - Unit Coordinator(s)